Go Go Gophers

-Go Go Gophers is an animated series set in the Old West that appears as a 4-5 minute long segment within 48 episodes of the Underdog TV series.
-All of the cartoon's segments were produced sometime between 1962 to 1963 but aired as part of Underdog in October 1964.
-It was then spun off as a separate series on CBS that aired from September 14, 1968 to September 6, 1969; however, the episodes were just repeats of the 48 segments that aired on the Underdog series.
+Go Go Gophers is an American animated series set in the Old West that appears as a 4–5-minute-long segment within 48 episodes of the Underdog TV series and Tennessee Tuxedo and His Tales.
+All of the cartoon's segments were produced sometime between 1962 and 1963 but aired as part of Tennessee Tuxedo and Underdog in October 1964.
+It was then spun off as a separate series on CBS that aired from September 14, 1968, to September 6, 1969; however, the episodes were just repeats of the 48 segments that aired on the Underdog series.
 The segments also aired alongside The Space Kidettes on Saturday morning television in 1967.
-The show was produced by Total TeleVision productions.
+The show was produced by Total TeleVision Productions.

 The show was unusual for Old West-themed series, in that the Native American characters always beat the cowboys.